You've Heard the Hype, But Why Should You Try Protein Powder with No Added Sugar?

 While added sugar goes by all sorts of sneaky names, it’s not the only sweet ingredient out there.
 You can add sweetness — without added sugar — in other ways.

-For example, stevia and luo han guo or “monk fruit” have been added to Openfit’s Plant-Based Protein Shake to provide sweet flavor without adding calories or sugar,” explains Krista Maguire, RD, CSSD, Nutrition Manager at Openfit.
+For example, stevia and luo han guo or “monk fruit” have been added to LADDER’s Plant-Based Nutrition Shake to provide sweet flavor without adding calories or sugar,” explains Krista Maguire, RD, CSSD, Nutrition Manager at Openfit.

 2. You can use far less sweetener.